-Option Organisation Description Assessment rejected as an option to supply Thames Water.
-Extreme Drought Resilience Service Waterlevel Proposal for sea tankering of water from Norway to London and Kent for use in extreme drought.
-Includes for insurance premium to cover costs of up to 6 months of daily deliveries of up to 60 Ml/d.
-Categorised as a 'more before 4' option and as such has not been included in the Feasible List for the regional plan.
-This option has continued to be developed by the supplier over the course of the preparation of the revised draft plan.
-This work will continue in the short-term and over the next planning cycle in dialogue with water companies across the U.K. including Thames Water.Option also considered above in third party options.
-Community water recycling scheme for new developments Albion Water Community water recycling scheme for new developments.
+Option Organisation Description Assessment Resilience Service drought.
+Includes for insurance premium to cover costs of up to 6 months of daily deliveries of up to 60 MI/d.
+Feasible List for the regional plan.
+This option has continued to be developed by the supplier over the course of the preparation of the r WRMP24 plan.
+This work will continue in the short-term and over the next planning cycle in dialogue with water companies across the U.K. including Thames Water.
+Option also considered above in third party options.
+Communit y water recycling scheme for new developme nts Albion Water Community water recycling scheme for new developments.
 Water companies are not submitting individual demand management options to WRSE for the regional plan but instead are providing combined demand management strategies.
 The proposals should be considered by companies as part of delivery of those strategies.
-Community engagement South East Rivers Trust Collection of suggestions around demand management and catchment management.
+Communit y engageme nt South East Rivers Trust Collection of suggestions around demand management and catchment management.
 Water companies are not submitting individual demand management options to WRSE for the regional plan but instead are providing combined demand management strategies.
 The proposals should be considered by companies as part of delivery of those strategies.
 Nitrate Treatment Agua GB Nitrate treatment solution which could provide cost efficiencies for schemes which require nitrate treatment in the future.
 Where companies are developing nitrate removal schemes then the option provides an opportunity that could be reviewed by companies when estimating option costs.

-Table 7-7: Summary of Third Party Options Submitted to WRSE
+Table 7-8: Summary of Third-Party Options Submitted to WRSE

-7.101 The WRSE regional investment model incorporated the constrained list of options from the six WRSE water companies to develop a cost-efficient adaptive programme, as well as alternative programmes which have been appraised to determine the regional Best Value plan (see WRMP24 Sections 10 and 11).
+7.106 The WRSE regional investment model incorporated the constrained list of options from the six WRSE water companies to develop a cost-efficient adaptive programme, as well as alternative programmes which have been appraised to determine the regional Best Value plan (see WRMP24 Sections 10 and 11).
 Further details on the WRSE regional model can be found in the published document on the WRSE website.